Sellaris/chat-frontend-journey/README.md

 **But you need to adaptation your own backend (DataBase, vector query, LLM) for this frontend projct.**

-# This Project Based on a Lovable Static Project project
+# This Project Based on a Lovable Static Project

 ## Origin Project(Static Page) info